-1Benchmark Index; 2Supplemental Index; 3Variability of the composite, gross of fees, and the Index returns over the preceding 36-month period, annualized; 4Asset-weighted standard deviation (gross of fees); 5The 2020 performance returns and assets shown are preliminary.
+1Benchmark Index; 2Supplemental Index; 3Variability of the composite, gross of fees, and the Index returns over the preceding 36-month period, annualized; 4Asset-weighted standard deviation (gross of fees); 5The 2020 performance returns and assets shown are preliminary; 6N.M.-Information is not statistically significant due to an insufficient number of portfolios in the composite for the entire year; +Less than 36 months of return data.

-The International Equity Composite contains fully discretionary, fee-paying accounts investing in non-US equity and equity-equivalent securities and cash reserves and is measured against the MSCI All Country World ex-US Total Return Index (Gross) for comparison purposes.
+The International Equity Research Composite contains fully discretionary, fee-paying accounts investing in non-US equity and equity-equivalent securities and cash reserves, and is measured against the MSCI All Country World ex-US Total Return Index (Gross) for comparison purposes.
 Returns include the effect of foreign currency exchange rates.
 The exchange rate source of the benchmark is Reuters.
 The exchange rate source of the Composite is Bloomberg.
 Additional information about the benchmark, including the percentage of composite assets invested in countries or regions not included in the benchmark, is available upon request.